-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
-The sustainable investment strategy used by the Investment Manager is as follows:
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance The sustainable investment strategy used by the Investment Manager is as follows:

-The Fund is actively managed and invests at least two-thirds of its assets in fixed and floating rate securities denominated in or hedged to Euro issued by companies and other non-sovereign bond issuers, governments, government agencies, supra-nationals and companies worldwide.
+The Fund is actively managed and invests at least two-thirds of its assets in fixed and floating rate securities denominated in Euro issued by governments, government agencies, supra-nationals and companies worldwide.

-The Fund may invest:

-- up to 30% of its assets in securities that have a below investment grade credit rating (as measured by Standard & Poor's or any equivalent grade of other credit rating agencies for rated bonds and implied Schroders ratings for non-rated bonds);

-- up to 20% of its assets in sovereign government bonds;
+The Fund may invest up to 30% of its assets in securities that have a below investment grade credit rating (as measured by Standard & Poor's or any equivalent grade of other credit rating agencies for rated bonds and implied Schroders ratings for non-rated bonds).
+The Fund may invest up to 10% of its assets in contingent convertible bonds.